ram89toronto/1kpythonrun/README.md

 File Name: 23.py
-Description :  Write a program to search for an element in th list of elements using for-else
+Description :  Write a program to search for an element in th list of elements using for-else ?

+File Name: 24.py
+Description : Write a simple program to use assert for checking condition x>0?